Enveloppe/mkdocs-publisher-template/README.md

 ## Script
 The script need one key, to share the file.
 You can configure the key in the configuration of the script.
 If you want a folder structure in `docs`, you need to use the `category` keys, with the form of `path/path`.
 You can also block a file to update with `update: false`.
-Note : With `awesome-pages` you can hide folder from navigation.
+Note : With [awesome-pages](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin) you can hide folder from navigation.
 To hide a file, just use `hidden` in `category` (as `category: hidden`).
 Links, image will work without problem.
+You also can use `category: false` to use the hidden folder.

+*PS: Awesome Pages allow a lot of configuration for folder, as file order !
+Don't forget to check it out !*

 ## Mkdocs
 Material give you the possibility to add SEO tags with :